-All submissions must be received by June 17, 2013 at 11:55pm (CST).
+All submissions must be received by May 1, 2015.

 The Linux Foundation promotes, protects and advances Linux by marshalling the resources of its members and the open source development community to ensure Linux remains free and technically advanced.
-One of the ways that we do this is through our events.

 About the Shared LinuxCon North America / Linux Plumbers Conference Track